What you need to know about using stock images for your business

 When you’re looking for a photograph to represent your business, it’s usually preferable to create your own images that are unique to you and your brand.
 Visuals are an important part of creating a better online user experience for your customers – according to Hubspot, optimising an article with visual elements leads to 37 % more engagement.

-But of course, there are times when sourcing a stock photo is quicker and easier than hiring a professional.
+But of course, there are times when sourcing a free high-quality stock photo is quicker and easier than hiring a professional.
 Stock photos can depict just about anything and suit a range of needs.
 Here’s what you need to know about using them for your business.

 A brief rundown of the pros and cons of stock imagery

 - It’s versatile – Yes, there are thousands of stock photos out there.
 And because of that, there are plenty of different ways you can use them.
 Whether you want something with a broader meaning or something more specific, you’re sure to find it somewhere.

 - It saves time – Hiring a photographer for a custom photoshoot takes time, not to mention the lengthy editing process that follows.
 Stock photos provide a huge selection of images that you can use immediately.